 In this policy the governors and teachers of Read Academy, in partnership with pupils and their parents, set out our intentions about relationships and sex education (RSE).
-We set out our rationale for and approach to relationships and sex education in the school.
+We set out our rationale for and approach to RSE in the school.

-The Education Act 1996 and the Learning and Skills Act 2000 set out the requirements for sex education in maintained schools.
+The Education Act 1996 and the Learning and Skills Act 2000 set out the requirements for RSE in maintained schools.